 With the rise of connected and automated driving on one side, and the general increase of new cyberthreats on the other side, legislators worldwide felt the need to introduce regulation for addressing the issue of cybersecurity in the automotive sector.
 This is something which FIGIEFA is in favour of in order to protect motorists and unleash the potential of the market by ensuring confidence in new mobility technologies.

 UNECE, a body of the United Nations dealing with mobility issues (among other topics), finalised in June 2020 two pieces of legislation on the matter, Regulation N°155 on ‘Cybersecurity’ and Regulation N°156 for ‘Software Updates’.
-These Regulations will now be transposed into the European Union’s legislation by mid-2021.
-These two Regulations on Cybersecurity and on Software Updates will become applicable, once adopted in the European Union, in 2022 for newly type-approved vehicles and as from 2024 for the existing vehicle park.
+These 2 regulations were transposed into the European Union’s legislation in mid-2021 and has been applicable since July 2022 for newly type-approved vehicles and will be applied from 2024 for the existing vehicle park.

 With Regulation n°155, UNECE has established an initial inventory of potential cyberthreats and corresponding mitigation measures.
 These mitigation measures however are not concrete implementation measures and give the freedom for vehicle manufacturers to implement their own proprietary security controls.
 They are now allowed to set their own benchmark (i.e. “what is adequate security?”) and implement their own proprietary cybersecurity measures as part of vehicle type approval.
 Each vehicle manufacturer will create its own cybersecurity management system to set up organisational processes and implement security/software-update-related measures for each vehicle type.
 As a result, vehicle manufacturers can consider any access to and communication with the vehicle as a cyberthreat, and they can implement access control mechanisms and practices to address cybersecurity concerns (e.g. for the OBD port and wireless connection).
 The vehicle can be ring-fenced with vehicle manufacturers’ proprietary cybersecurity measures and this has the potential to adversely affect the day to day operations of your companies.